ChappiebotAI/ChappieMLAPIs/README.md

 ```

 ## API Pipelines
-You can call multiple api at the same time with only one invokecation.
+You can invoke multiple api at the same time with only one calling.

 API: `v1/pipelines`